The next step of cluster analysis is to describe the identified clusters.

 Cluster 1 is dominated by beech, an overstory species most abundant in undisturbed habitats.

-From the above description, you can see that a meaningful interpretation of the results of a cluster analysis is best obtained using subject-matter knowledge.
+From the above description, you can see that a meaningful interpretation of the results of cluster analysis is best obtained using subject-matter knowledge.